 "Gloria Ruckhauser has a dream: rediscovering the figure and features of herself when she was 20.
 Convinced that science is getting nowhere in the search for a cure to the aging process, Gloria sets up a foundation whose mission is to find a miracle potion.
 Various scientists take up the challenge and develop a substance that reverses the biological clock.
 Now, they face a new challenge.
 How to stop getting younger before it's too late."

-On this day in 1992, the SciFi/Action film Prototype found its way into our collective consciousness.
-The feature starred Lane Lenhart and Brenda Swanson, and here's the plot summary listed on IMDB.com:
+On this day in 1992 (in the U.S.), the SciFi/Action film Prototype found its way into our collective consciousness.
+Written (in part) and directed by Phillip J. Roth, the feature starred Lane Lenhart, Brenda Swanson, and Mitchell Cox.
+Here's the plot summary listed on IMDB.com:

 "In a post-apocolyptic Los Angeles, a wheelchair bound veteren volunteers for an experimental cybergenic program that wil allow him to walk again only to find that it turns him into a lethal killing machine pre-programmed to kill the last remaining member of the resestance - the woman he loves."